Tarirohope/se-assignment-2-introduction-to-software-engineering-Tarirohope/README.md

 Questions:
 Define Software Engineering:

+Answer:
+Software Engineering is a systematic application of engineering principles, methods and tools to the development and maintainance of quality software systems.
+It involves the design, development, testing,deployment and maintainance of software products.

 What is software engineering, and how does it differ from traditional programming?

+Answer:
+Software Engineering is the design, development, deployment, testing and maintenance of software products.
 Software Development Life Cycle (SDLC):

 Explain the various phases of the Software Development Life Cycle.
 Provide a brief description of each phase.